As a headshot photographer, Violet has developed a unique technique, which is based on 3 points:

 In view of these major differences in terms of composition, light and expression, it is understandable why the headshot is attracting more and more companies for their corporate communication and marketing operations, while the portrait no longer finds its place.

-Corporate photography is used by companies, large and small, all over the world, to promote their brand and set the visual tone of their identity.
+Headshot photography is used by companies, large and small, all over the world, to promote their brand and set the visual tone of their identity.
 The most common types of images used for corporate photography are professional portraits and company staff portraits.
 They are used on websites, for brochures, stationery, advertising / marketing materials, annual reports, social media, etc.

 These images tell customers or investors a lot about the people and the culture of the company.
 Large corporate photos showcase the quality of the service or product offered and, when done well, help promote the standards the company adheres to in its day-to-day operations.

-When taking corporate portraits, it is important to understand the aesthetic style, culture and clients’ demands for photos.
+When taking headshot portraits, it is important to understand the aesthetic style, culture and clients’ demands for photos.
 Will the images be used on a website?
 How will they be displayed on the site?
 Does everyone have to face a specific direction?
 Should all images be uniform in terms of height or cut, tone (serious or playful)?
-This needs to be seriously considered before the shot and these details should already be known to the corporate photographer.
+This needs to be seriously considered before the shot and these details should already be known to the headshot photographer.

-Here are our proven tips on how to get the best results from your corporate portraits – keep in mind that you will always be under great pressure to deliver great images on time:
+Here are our proven tips on how to get the best results from your headshot portraits – keep in mind that you will always be under great pressure to deliver great images on time:

 Posture – Body language is an important aspect of corporate photography.
 Body language for corporate images should convey confidence, confidence, self-control and authority – all qualities that are important in business.
 The subjects of corporate photography are often senior executives who will need you to bring out these qualities during their shoot.
 We encourage subjects to stand or sit upright.
 Have them put their hands together firmly or adopt a puffy posture – such as having their hands around the waist or elbows a little splayed out.
 You also need to determine if their posture is tilted forward or backward.
 A forward lean posture is synonymous with confidence, ease of approach and works well.
 A backward slant posture conveys the opposite, that is, qualities such as shyness, rigidity, distance and lack of accessibility.
 These postures should be avoided at all costs in corporate portraits.